Professor Troy Sorensen

 Professor Troy is certified instructor and 2nd degree black belt in Brazilian Jiu-Jitsu under Prof. Mike Yackulic and Master Sylvio Behring.
 Troy has fought in 12 cage fights and even fought for the King of the Cage Canadian Light-weight title.
 Troy has won numerous gold medals in BJJ and submission wrestling.
 Troy also holds a 2nd degree black belt in Karate.

-Kevin is a brown belt under Prof. Troy.
-He is a certified instructor in Arashido and Arnis, and is very active in BJJ tournaments around Alberta.
+Kevin is a blackbelt under Prof. Troy.
+He is a certified instructor in Brazilian Jiu-Jitsu and Arnis, and is very active in BJJ tournaments around Alberta.

 Professor Mike Yackulic

 Prof. Mike was introduced to Mestre Sylvio Behring in the spring of 2004.
 That summer he traveled to Brazil in July where he spent a month training and received his Blue Belt in Brazilian Jiu Jitsu.

 On May 7 of 2009 Sensei Mike received his Black Belt in BJJ making him the 2nd person in Edmonton, the 4th in Alberta and the 87th in Canada to receive this special honor.

 Master Sylvio Behring was born in Rio de Janeiro, Brazil, on 1962.
 Being the son of a prestigious black belt such as Flavio Behring, it was predictable that Sylvio would start practicing Jiu Jitsu from an early age, and indeed he did.

 In 1980, Sylvio (then a purple belt) joined one of Brazil’s top Judo schools run by George Mehdi.
 Training under Mehdi he was eventually awarded his Judo black belt.